 An East African newspaper wrote a news report about a new swimming pool saying that it was nearly finished as the contractors had “chucked in most of their workers”.

 Sitting around in an airport or even in an airline seat waiting for a flight to reach its destination gives language enthusiasts food for thought when reading some of the mistranslated notices displayed by airlines.
 On a Korean flight, for example, a notice stated that when arriving at Kimpo and Kimahie Airport, please ensure you are “wearing your clothes”.
 An Aeroflot advertisement stated that for added comfort it had introduced “wide boiled aircraft”.
-In a Copenhagen ticket office a notice stated that when your baggage is taken it will be sent it in “all directions”.
-A Spanish airplane had on its seasickness bags that they were to be used in “cases of sickness or to gather remains”.
+In a Copenhagen ticket office, a notice stated that when your baggage is taken it will be sent in “all directions”.
+A Spanish airplane had on its seasickness bags that were to be used in “cases of sickness or to gather remains”.

 Shopping can often enrage language enthusiasts or at least make them laugh.
-In a tailor’s shop in Hong Kong a notice stated that “Ladies may have a fit upstairs”.
-Additionally, a dry cleaners notice said “Drop your trousers here for the best results”.
-In a Swedish fur shop a notice stated “Ladies-Fur coats made from their skin”.
+In a tailor’s shop in Hong Kong, a notice stated that “Ladies may have a fit upstairs”.
+Additionally, a dry cleaner’s notice said “Drop your trousers here for the best results”.
+In a Swedish fur shop, a notice stated “Ladies-Fur coats made from their skin”.